pmdscully/mozDraggables/README.md

 ### Important details:
 * The listener events for dragging and dropping are bound to the document, so make sure that doesn't conflict with other bound drag and drop events.
 See the original MDN source for details.
 * Use display:inline; (or class .inline) on draggable elements such that their text/content is visible throughout the drag events.

-### Issues:
-Feel free to fork and make pull requests for fixes and add bugs in the issue tracker.

-### Licensing:
-For the changes made from the original source, it's MIT license.
-Commercial and non-commercial use is fine without attribution.